Arthur-Milchior/anki-template-card-type/generators/README.md

   multiple model.
 Thus, the part of the job which is not specific to a model may be done a single time.
 This is done using self.restrictToModel(model,fields = None).
+* Computing question/answer side, using self.questionOrAnswer
-* Actually outputting the template, taking into account whether it is question or answer side, what is asked, and what should be hidden.
-This can be done using self.template(asked,hide,question)
+* taking into account whether it is question or answer side, what is asked, and what should be hidden.
+This can be done using self.template(asked,hide)
+* finally adding the content to some xml using ._udpateTag

 ## Generators
 ### Core